-During a divorce, complex issues related to the marital residence often arise.
-Whether one spouse keeps the house or both spouses decide to sell, it raises financial concerns about marital assets.
-Many couples consult a divorce attorney to discuss concerns and address legal questions that impact their interest in the house.
+During a divorce, issues related to the marital residence often arise.
+Whether one spouse keeps the house or both spouses decide to sell, it raises financial concerns about the division of marital assets.
+Many couples consult a divorce attorney to discuss concerns about divorce and property, and address legal questions that impact their interest in the house.

 When a house is part of marital assets, a divorce raises many legal concerns.
-In some cases, one spouse may want to keep the marital residence, so they agree to buy out the other spouse.
+In some cases, one spouse may want to keep the marital residence, so he or she agrees to buy out the other spouse.
 This is usually accomplished by refinancing the existing mortgage and placing the new mortgage in the sole name of the spouse who wants to keep the house.
-However, a refinance may present challenges if one spouse isn’t employed, or if there isn’t sufficient equity in the house to justify the refinance with the bank.
+However, refinancing may present challenges if one spouse isn’t employed, or if there isn’t sufficient equity in the house to justify refinancing with the bank.
 In other cases, neither spouse may want to keep the house, so they agree to sell the property to avoid the costs of maintaining two homes.
 In both scenarios, the financial impact on each spouse can be explained by a divorce attorney who understands state laws governing marital assets in a divorce.

-If both spouses can’t reach an agreement on who gets the house, or what happens to the marital asset, the court may choose to force the sale of the property, regardless of what the parties’ want to do.
+If both spouses can’t reach an agreement on who gets the house in a divorce, or what happens to the marital asset, the court may choose to force the sale of the property, regardless of what the parties want to do.
 The court may also order that the house be put up for auction.
 If these actions are taken, both spouses will likely take a big hit on the sale price of the home and division of any profits.

 Illinois Laws on Marital Assets

 In Illinois, marital property is divided equitably by the courts, but not always equally.
 For purposes of distributing property in a divorce, courts look at what constitutes marital property versus the separate property of each spouse.